TamsinHuggins/stocks-ui-no-backend/README.md

 ## Features
 ### Transactions Component
-- Stock purchase transactions displayed (will become a GET request when backend is hooked up)
+- Stock orders displayed (will become a GET request when backend is hooked up)
-- Component re-rendered when new stock is purchased
+- Component re-rendered when new order placed ( may be changed to closer resemble full stack functionality)

 ### PurchaseStock Component